AcquaNet/jd-ws-microservice-api-doc/source/includes/v3/_authentication-endpoint.md

 - `success` sends `0` if the user denied, or `1` if authenticated successfully.
 - Use `user_id` to identify the user when redirected back to the (`return_url`) and also remember to save the API Keys when your `callback_url` is posted to after auth.
 - The auth endpoint will send the API Keys in JSON format to the `callback_url`, so it's important to remember that some languages such as PHP will not display it inside the `$_POST` global variable, in PHP you can access it using `$HTTP_RAW_POST_DATA` (for old PHP versions) or `file_get_contents('php://input');`.
-- This authentication endpoint is used only to make easy integration with WooCommerce REST API.
+- This authentication endpoint is used only to make easy integration with JD Atina REST Web Services API.
 THIS NOT INTENDED TO BE USED AS A LOGIN ENDPOINT FOR CUSTOMERS!